JustinGoheen/lightning-pod-archive/logs/01-README.md

-Your Tensorboard logs will get pushed to this directory
+Your logger results and profiler output will get pushed to this directory